 Second, it proposes a false dichotomy.
 It forces us to try to pull apart the agency and person from the divine calling.
 This is a mistake, is deeply unfair to our called leaders, makes the work of sustaining very difficult (even impossible), and often leads to implied or explicit infallibility of leaders.
 Fundamentally, the man or woman is always present in the limitations of their knowledge to decode what they feel from God and then, in turn, encode what they see and feel in a way which others can then decode.13

-While I don’t disagree with that statement as it is, the interpretations of it and the immediate arguments that follow are almost always escapist in nature and invoke or imply bolts of lightning, sudden diseases inflicted on prophets, etc. What those interpretations all seem to have in common is that they abdicate responsibility to discern and correct away from individuals and remove it from the work of discipleship.
+Here, the interpretations and the immediate arguments that follow are almost always escapist in nature and invoke or imply bolts of lightning, sudden diseases inflicted on prophets, etc. What those interpretations all seem to have in common is that they abdicate responsibility to discern and correct away from individuals and remove it from the work of discipleship.
 The logical result is that we must, even if temporarily, deify prophets into realms of infallibility – thus removing their agency in those moments and our agency to think critically.
 It also places all the discernment on the mantle of institutional authority which reinforces escapist arguments, hyper-devotional interpretations, authoritarianism, and circular reasoning.
 I believe such arguments are not only unnecessary but pull us away from Christ and are deeply unfair both to leaders and the members they lead.
 If the concepts I’ve been describing so far form parts of this “fourth wall”, this escapist interpretation of Wilford Woodruff’s words here is its foundation.

 So, how can we move forward with faith, trust, sustaining, and with our hearts turned towards Christ?